 Faculty of Economics

 The Faculty of Economics of Kyoto University was established in 1919, and in 2019 will celebrate the centenary of its foundation.
-Prior to this a number of lectures on economics were delivered within the Faculty of Law (College of Law) starting in 1899.
-This historical background means Kyoto University has the oldest faculty in Japan committed to research and education in economics.
+Prior to its formal founding, from 1899 onwards, a number of lectures on economics were delivered at the Faculty of Law (College of Law).
+This historical background means that Kyoto University has the oldest faculty in Japan committed to research and education in economics.
 Since its inception, the Faculty has produced many renowned scholars and researchers and a number of prominent economic and business leaders.
 Many of our graduates have gone on to play pivotal roles in society, contributing to its betterment.

 Graduate School of Economics